Preparing wood, and wood furniture, for staining, is almost more important than the actual task of staining.

 In the morning, I added the pre-stain conditioner to the 30 Minute Cure Time section and again wiped the excess after 15 minutes.

 I stained the 2 sections together; (actually, I stained all 5 of them together,) so the timing was exact.
 And wiped the excess after a timed 15 minutes.

 Conclusion: These two were a little tough to tell.
 They both came out decent.

-The longer cure time seemed to be a bit darker than the 1 hour cure time.
+The longer cure time seemed to be a bit darker than the 30-minute cure time.